ececli/Exposure-Notification-on-RPi/README.md

 By checking the bluepy source code, the error is from Line 854 to Line 803 to Line 312, and it occurs when running `scan.stop()`.

 My current solution is to reset the BLE by using `sudo hciconfig hci0 reset` when the error happens.
-It looks that most of time this action fixed the problem and the BLE can run again.
-However, there is also some time that the BLE is totally dead after the error.
+It looks that this action fixed the problem and the BLE can run again.
+(4/28 update: After fixing this by resetting the BLE, the devices runs at least a whole day.)

 There are some possible solution for this issue (by searching the Internet):